GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/getstarted/index.md

 different color.

 {% Aside 'gotchas' %}
-You can't script any internal Chrome page, like "chrome://extensions".
+You can't run a content script on an internal Chrome page, such as "chrome://extensions".
 Be sure to try out the extension on a real webpage, like https://google.com.
 {% endAside %}

 ## Give users options {: #options }